 The PE and Sport Premium allocation for the current (and previous) academic year.

-Bede Academy receive PE and sport premium funding based on the number of students in Years 1 to 6.
-Bede Academy use this funding to make additional and sustainable improvements to the quality of PE and sport on offer.
+Bede Academy receives PE and sport premium funding based on the number of students in Years 1 to 6.
+Bede Academy uses this funding to make additional and sustainable improvements to the quality of PE and sport on offer.

 This enables Bede Academy to offer a wide range of PE and sport activities and to make lasting sustainable improvements that will benefit pupils joining the Academy in future years.

 In 2017-2018 and 2018-2019 the allocation of funds for this purpose to Bede Academy was approximately £21,410.

 PE and Sport Premium expenditure in 2018-19 (£21,400)

 To raise the profile of PE and Sports and provide additional PE and Sport activities to further engage all students in a broad range of regular physical activity and competitive sports

 - Focus upon physical activity/demand and improving the fitness level of all students with high quality PE lessons and fitness clubs.